What Is a Commute Cost Calculator?

 - Choose your currency: dollar, euro, pound, or forint.

-- Choose your unit: miles with MPG, or kilometers with L/100 km.
+- Select your unit: miles and MPG, or kilometers and L/100 km.

-- Enter round-trip distance: the total distance from home to your destination and back.
+- Enter round-trip distance: use the total distance there and back for one commute day.

-- Enter commute days per week: this is especially useful for hybrid or remote workers.
+- Enter commute days per week: use 5 for a normal workweek or fewer for hybrid schedules.

-- Enter fuel efficiency and fuel price: these estimate your daily fuel cost.
+- Enter fuel efficiency and fuel price: use your vehicle’s average fuel data.

 - Add public transit cost: optional, but useful for comparing driving with transit.

-- Add other monthly costs: such as a commuter pass, bike storage, or rideshare expense.
+- Add other monthly costs: optional recurring commute expenses such as passes, bike storage, or rideshare costs.

 Commute Cost Examples